ArturoNereu/Adam2D/README.md

 ![AdamAnimations](https://user-images.githubusercontent.com/263776/32796990-f3141370-c935-11e7-88d0-f97d551a69ab.gif)

-This projecct has the sprites for a 2D-stilized version of Unity's ADAM character.
+This project has the sprites for a 2D-stilized version of Unity's ADAM character.

 If I have time, I will add a controller for Adam, so you can play around with it